7 Types of Self-Care & Why You Need Them

 - Taking a nap

-So give some thought to what types of physical activities make you feel calm, balanced, and happy, and schedule regular time to do them.
+Give some thought to what types of physical activities make you feel calm, balanced and happy, and schedule regular time to do them.

 Mental self-care encompasses anything you do specifically to stimulate your mind and cultivate a healthy psyche.